 You can get the full credit if your income is under $75,000 for single filers, $150,000 for married couples filing a joint tax return and $112,500 for “head of household” filers — typically, unmarried single parents.
 The credit begins to shrink above those thresholds and drops to zero at higher incomes — $240,000 for unmarried taxpayers and $440,000 for married couples.

-How much is the credit for tax year 2021?
+How Much is the Child Tax Credit for the Year 2021?

 The total credit is up to $3,600 for each child under age 6 and up to $3,000 for each child ages 6 to 17.
 Monthly payments will be $250 for older children and $300 for those under age 6.
 Previously, the child tax credit offered a maximum of $2,000 per child and wasn’t available for 17-year-olds.